CrayLabs/SmartSim/doc/experiment.rst

 defined by the user.
 In this deployment, the database is not connected together in a cluster and each shard of the database is addressed individually by the processes running on that compute host.
-If the SmartSim ``Model`` spans more than one compute node, the colocated database will also span all of the compute nodes.
+Essentially, this means that you have N independent databases, where N is the number of compute nodes assigned to the application.
 The colocated deployment strategy for the Orchestrator is ideal for use cases where a SmartSim ``Model`` is run on a compute node that has hardware accelerators (e.g. GPUs) and low-latency inference is a critical component of the workflow.